 Seth is bang on again.
 Last year I work at Service Canada Centres for Youth, and the first two weeks we were getting ready for the grand opening of our center (the official open, we already had people coming in).
 So we go to a location in South Brampton (we are in the Northeast), and we are the only ones there.
 The whole thins was an entire waste of money.

-At the risk of offending actual (talented) designers, here’s my quick list of seven (mostly for print… the web is a slightly different story):
+“At the risk of offending actual (talented) designers, here’s my quick list of seven (mostly for print… the web is a slightly different story):

 I am totally agree.
 For any company they need to think about this, especially as “we” start to work for them.
 I open my google reader at work and everyone is like “What is that” looking at headlines was WSJ, Globe and Mail, Reuters, Etc. and all my personal music, ultimate and cycling items.
-If my work only new the power of RSS, it could change everything.
-My school should...